Seba2601/ent_random_sequence_tester/README.md

 such as uncompressed bitmaps will exhibit serial correlation coefficients approaching 1.
 See [Knuth, pp. 64–65] for more details.

+#### Runs Test

+The test works by transforming a numerical sequence into a sequence of signs.
+Each value is compared to the median: if the value is greater than the median, it is assigned a plus sign; if it is smaller, it receives a minus sign.
+This sign sequence is then analyzed for runs—which are uninterrupted sequences of identical signs.
+A new run starts each time the sign changes.
+The key idea behind this test is that truly random sequences should exhibit a number of runs that falls within a predictable range, based on the number of plus and minus signs observed.
+The expected number of runs, as well as its statistical variance and other details, can be found in [NIST: Runs test for detecting non-randomness].
+Comparing the actual number of runs to this expected value allows us to compute a standardized score (Z-value), which in turn is used to determine a two-tailed p-value.

+#### Local Means Test

+This test builds on two core ideas: the use of local arithmetic means within the sequence and a classical Chi-square goodness-of-fit analysis.
+The procedure begins by dividing the input sequence into equally sized blocks.
+Each block contains a fixed number of bytes (e.g., 1024 by default), and any remaining bytes at the end of the sequence that do not fit evenly are discarded.
+For each block, we compute its average value, which is then compared to the expected mean for random data.
+Because the values within each block should, under the assumption of randomness, fluctuate around the expected mean, these block-wise averages can be treated as approximately normally distributed.
+We then assess how well the observed distribution of these averages aligns with the theoretical normal distribution using a Chi-square goodness-of-fit test.
+If the sequence is truly random, the block averages should be relatively uniform and centered around the expected value.
+However, if the sequence contains structure these local averages can become significantly skewed.
+The Chi-square statistic will then grow accordingly, leading to very small p-values.

 ## License

 This software is licensed under the Creative Commons